trntv/apis-list/apis/smartip-io/smartip-io.md

 # Smartip.Io

+SmartIP offers the following data points:
+- Location data
+Localize your users, apply geographical restrictions to your website and increase customer satisfaction
 - Crypto data
 Gather information about any crypto transaction related to a specific IP address.
 - Currency data